 Paul R. McAdoo has joined the firm’s Nashville office as Special Counsel.

-McAdoo is an experienced litigator and counselor who has worked extensively on media law, First Amendment, open government, copyright, trademark and complex business litigation matters.
+McAdoo is an experienced litigator and counselor who will focus on media law, First Amendment, open government, government investigations, appellate and complex business litigation matters.

 McAdoo’s extensive experience includes defamation, invasion of privacy, tortious interference, commercial misappropriation and other tort cases.
 He defends journalists who have been subpoenaed to testify, helps them (and other citizens) gain access to public records and meetings and works with journalists in both print and broadcast media on pre-publication and pre-broadcast review.